Pavithraaaa/tinkr-wordpress/README.md

-To try it out without hassle - [https://app.tinkr.cloud/login/]
+To try it out without hassle - Run it on Tinkr.